Advantages and Disadvantages of Biogas

-If you first want to learn about what biogas is, have a look at our Biogas 101 blog post.
+If you want to learn more about what biogas is, have a look at our Biogas 101 blog post.

 Advantages of Biogas

 1. Biogas is Eco-Friendly

 Biogas is a renewable, as well as a clean, source of energy.
 Gas generated through biodigestion is Biogas is a renewable, as well as a clean, source of energy.
 Gas generated through biodigestion is non-polluting; it actually reduces greenhouse emissions (i.e. reduces the greenhouse effect).
 No combustion takes place in the process, meaning there is zero emission of greenhouse gasses to the atmosphere; therefore, using gas from waste as a form of energy is actually a great way to combat global warming.

 Unsurprisingly, concern for the environment is a major reason why the use of biogas has become more widespread.
 Biogas plants significantly curb the greenhouse effect: the plants lower methane emissions by capturing this harmful gas and using it as fuel.
 Biogas generation helps cut reliance on the use of fossil fuels, such as oil and coal.

 Another biogas advantage is that, unlike other types of renewable energies, the process is natural, not requiring energy for the generation process.
 In addition, the raw materials used in the production of biogas are renewable, as trees and crops will continue to grow.
 Manure, food scraps, and crop residue are raw materials that will always be available, which makes it a highly sustainable option.